Guru1834/Micro-IT-Project-2/readme.txt

 Micro IT Project 2

-Created a Simple Url Shortner
+Created a Simple Url Shortener